-Highlights of the Golden Circle
+Highlights of the Golden Circle in Iceland

 The Golden Circle has three major highlights that you should visit, as well as a number of other attractions.
 We’re going to go through the three major highlights in the order you might visit them, and then share an example itinerary for visiting the Golden Circle.